 A: The NIH Center for Scientific Review (CSR) examines your application for completeness and relevance to the NIH mission.
 If your application is submitted in response to a specific request for applications (RFA), it is examined for relevance by the sponsoring institute or center.
 Once it is determined that the application is relevant and complete, CSR determines how it "fits" within the programs of the various institutes and centers, and an assignment is made to one or more institutes or centers for funding consideration.

 A: The NIH Center for Scientific Review (CSR) assigns your application to the appropriate study section according to the scientific emphasis of the proposed research and guidelines that delineate the scientific expertise of each study section.
 Senior science administrators who have had research and scientific review administrator experience make the assignments.
-Applicants may include a cover letter requesting assignment of their applications to a specific study section, but CSR has the final decision regarding assignment and referral.
+Applicants may submit the optional PHS assignment request form to request assignment of their application to a specific study section, but CSR makes the final decision regarding assignment and referral.